EBI-Metagenomics/biosiftr_extended_methods/README.md

 ```

 ### 2. Taxonomic profile prediction power
-We used the MGnify chicken-gut catalogue representative genomes as a reference for mapping.
-The tools were run with the corresponding parameters and the outputs were processed as described below.
+We used the MGnify chicken-gut catalogue representative genomes as a reference database.
+Mapping reads generated with bwamem2 were classified as follows:
+- unique: reads mapping to one reference only (no XA tag on bam file)
+- all: unique reads plus all extra matches (every reference on the XA:Z tag having a min of 60% of the read length of exact matches is counted in)
+- best: unique reads plus reads with XA:Z tag.
+Only the match reported on the third column of the bam file is considered.

 ```bash
 ## bwamem2